 While the first two names are familiar to many Americans and almost everyone involved in protection and enjoyment of our natural resources, very few people appreciate the remarkable contributions of the small, humble conservation director of the Izaak Walton League.
 As the late Congressman Morris K. “Mo” Udall once told me, “Joe Penfold was the creative genius and driving force behind the most important and far reaching conservation legislation in American history.”

-Just what did this soft-spoken winner of the OWAA Jade of Chiefs award (1962) do to merit such glowing praise from one of the conservation community’s most revered members of Congress?
+Just what did this soft-spoken winner of the OWAA Circle of Chiefs award (1962) do to merit such glowing praise from one of the conservation community’s most revered members of Congress?
 A brief look at Penfold’s record will make it clear.